Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 | `==`      | compares **value** | compares **reference** | identity (affected by String pool) |
 | `.equals()` | N/A | compares **content** if overridden | **content** comparison |

----

-If you want, I can now produce the matching chapter on **hashCode()**,
-or integrate this directly into the reorganized structure of your manual.